Tranzakt/Visual-Laravel/UI-COMPONENTS.md

 * [Wire UI v2](https://wireui.dev/): c.
 28
 * [Mary UI](https://mary-ui.com/): 30

+We should note that at the time of writing this design note, the existing Livewire component libraries do not use a library-specific namespace, and so it is likely that there will be namespace clashes between e.g. Livewire or Filament etc. and whatever package we choose, more so if we find we need to use existing Livewire components from more than one library.

+**Note to library writers:**
+Your component library needs to coexist nicely with other libraries.
+Since components with the same name are likely to have some differences anyway and are likely not to be plug-and-play interchangeable with each other without some code changes, at the time of writing I am unclear why library authors do not namespace their components.

 ## Porting non-Livewire libraries to Livewire

 The current research into Livewire components suggests that compared to other frameworks